 Parents who believe their child’s needs are not being met within school are asked to meet with the Headteacher to talk through their concerns.

 Where appropriate an early Annual Review can be arranged, with representation from the SEND Team to formally review your child’s progress, current special needs and provision.

 How can parents/carers arrange a visit to the school?
 What is involved?

 Please contact the school on 01242 514934 to arrange a mutually convenient time for a visit.
-The visit will usually involve a tour of the school and informal discussion with either the Headteacher or one of the Deputies.
+The visit will usually involve a tour of the school and informal discussion with either the Headteacher, Deputy or Assistant Head.

 Who can you contact for more information?

 Please contact the school on 01242 514934 and your query will be directed to the correct member of staff.

 Updated October 2019